tpd1001/cka-resources/NW_TROUBLESHOOTING.md

 # Network Troubleshooting

+This is lifted directly from the Udemy course (242.
+Nertwork Troubleshooting) as this did not contain a video.
+I converted into markdown for my revision.

 ## Network Plugin in kubernetes

 Kubernetes uses CNI plugins to setup network.
 The kubelet is responsible for executing plugins as we mention the following parameters in kubelet configuration.